swatik-qa/planday-challenge/README.md

 # Planday Challenge

-Note that the assessment is done using Webdriverio Cucumber (BDD framework) using Javascript as the programming language.
+Note that the assessment is done using Webdriverio Cucumber (BDD framework) and Javascript.
 All the actions and assertions are done as mentioned in the challenge.

 ## How to run tests on your local